Wasserstein Flow Matching: Generative modeling over families of distributions: Introduction

-For datasets of 3D point-clouds with uniform sizes, the performance of WFM is comparable to other current generative models.
-However, due to their particular training paradigms (namely the voxelization of 3D spaces), contemporary approaches cannot scale to high-dimensional point-clouds and fail on datasets with variable sized examples.
-Conversely, WFM succeeds in the high-dimensional and inhomogeneous settings, unlocking generative modeling to new, previously uncharted domains such as synthesizing niches from spatial genomics data.
-The ability to model tissue biology in this generative manner could enhance our understanding of how environment is associated with cell state.
-In the context of many diseases, most notably cancer and its tumor-immune microenvironment, these insights are critical for developing novel therapeutics \citep{binnewies2018understanding}.\looseness-1
+For datasets of distributions in 3D, WFM's performance matches existing generative models.
+However, due to their reliance on voxelization, current approaches cannot scale to high-dimensional distributions and fail when distributions are realized as point-clouds with variable sizes.
+Conversely, WFM succeeds in these challenging settings, enabling generative modeling in new domains like synthesizing tissue microenvironments from spatial genomics data.
+Modeling tissue biology in this generative manner could enhance our understanding of how environment is associated with cell state.
+In the context of many diseases, most notably cancer and its immune microenvironment, these insights are critical for developing novel therapeutics \citep{binnewies2018understanding}.